panasevychol/chat/README.md

 chat
 ====
-Chat - is a simple application for real-time online text conversation.
+Chat is a simple application for real-time online text conversations.

 Key features:
 - Sign In with OpenID